rubendal/Sm4sh-Calculator/README.md

 * Launch speed
 * Gravity launch speed boost
 * Vectoring
-* Max distance when hitstun ends (Not accurate, see Launch Visualizer)
+* Max distance when hitstun ends

 #### Launch Visualizer
 Note: Work in progress, this is not a combo calculator, distance calculation is not accurate, stage layout collision detection might give weird results and bounced trajectories are not accurate